 Why hasn’t ISE required all students to return?

 We recognize that there are risks and benefits associated with returning home and staying.
 For that reason, we feel that the best course of action is to give students, natural families, and host families the freedom to make the best decision for themselves based on their individual circumstances.
 We are taking guidance from the CDC, WHO, and the Department of State and working closely with international partners to determine a plan while taking into consideration countries whose borders were closed without notice, have fewer resources, and where families may not be able to receive their students right now.
 Because our students and families are impacted in different ways, we have chosen to respond in a more customized approach.
 We want to make it clear, however, that there is no guarantee that any student will be able to complete the program.

 As stated above, the scope of this pandemic is far-reaching and the situation is changing daily.
 There is a high probability that most, if not all, schools across the U.S. will close or extend closures, and that travel will continue to be extremely difficult for returning students.
 Currently, we are focusing on voluntary and need-based program withdrawals.
 We are trying to make special considerations for students who cannot return home for specific reasons whenever possible.

 We’re undecided, what should we do?

 While many students and/or host families have made the decision to end the program early, many students, with agreement from their host families and natural parents, have chosen to remain in the U.S. for the time being.
 Students and families must evaluate the current and potential risks and benefits associated with choosing to continue with the program for any length of time.

 How do we handle school closures/grades?

 We encourage all students to request transcripts now and to find out if they can start/continue distance-learning from their home countries.
-We don’t have concrete answers regarding convalidation/credit transfers just yet but are working with our partners to learn more every day.
+There are no concrete answers regarding convalidation/credit transfers just yet but are working with our partners to learn more every day.
 We will provide updates as they become available.

 For Students Who Will Remain in the U.S.